na-na-hi/renget/archive/smgenlorePh2P2.md

    Madlad Ares is back on the scene, and with a new ~~redesign~~ set of armour, meanwhile Poseidon got chained to a rock within R'lyeh after his defeat *(R'lyeh being Cthulhu's sea-risen city of worship, located in the Southwestern region of the Pacific, like a huge multicultural music festival but with even more insane fans)*.

    Poseidon has to hear his corrupted nymphs and worshippers talk endless shit about him, but manages to block it out because he's just too based to listen to the haters.
-Ares shows up with the Stymphalian birds, casually solo's all of R'lyeh and goes to free his uncle while catching him up on recent events.
+Ares shows up with the Stymphalian birds, casually solo's all of R'lyeh (as you do) and goes to free his uncle while catching him up on recent events.
-   Poseidon points out the (obvious) flaw in Olorun's plan, in that Cthulhu is completely unreliant on Worshippo- HOLY FUCKING SHIT ARES DOESN'T FUCKING CARE, ARES JUST WANTS TO PISS OFF CTHULHU BY GENOCIDING HIS FOLLOWERS.
-HOLY FUCKING SHIT, ARES HAS ALREADY GENOCIDED A THIRD OF CTHULHU'S CTHULTISTS ACROSS THE GLOBE, EASILY TENS IF NOT HUNDREDS OF MILLIONS OF PEOPLE HOLY FUCKING SHIT ARES CALM THE FUCK DOWN, R'LYEH WAS JUST A SIDE OBJECTIVE TO HIM HOLY FUCKING SHIT ARES WAS THE ONE TO EASILY CLEAN OUT ATHENS WHERE ATHENA UTTERLY FAILED.
+   Poseidon points out the (obvious) flaw in Olorun's plan, in that Cthulhu is completely unreliant on Worshippo- HOLY FUCKING SHIT ARES DOESN'T GIVE A SHIT, ARES JUST WANTS TO PISS OFF CTHULHU BY GENOCIDING HIS FOLLOWERS.
+HOLY FUCKING SHIT, ARES HAS ALREADY GENOCIDED A THIRD OF CTHULHU'S CTHULTISTS ACROSS THE GLOBE (AS YOU DO), EASILY TENS IF NOT HUNDREDS OF MILLIONS OF PEOPLE, HOLY FUCKING SHIT ARES CALM THE FUCK DOWN.
+HOLY FUCKING SHIT R'LYEH WAS JUST A SIDE OBJECTIVE TO HIM, HOLY FUCKING SHIT ARES WAS THE ONE TO EASILY CLEAN OUT ATHENS WHERE ATHENA UTTERLY FAILED.
 MADLAD.
 IS.
 BACK.

 -> ![Ares Splash used for Lore](https://files.catbox.moe/vqgj7d.jpg) <-

 ***

    Olorun and Hera overlook from Olympus, impressed with Ares's work, along with a ton of gathered Gods for the Cthulhu showdown.
    Yemoja uses her river sight ~~don't ask~~, and gives them both a quick rundown on general whereabouts.
-Arthur's off gathering and uniting the Celtic Gods to defend the FAKIN INGERLISH / FEKIN IYRISH / BLOODI BRI'ISH isles, Amaterasu is at Ise Grand Shrine, Baba is at the Black Sea, and meanwhile the League of Best Friends (Loki, Set, Discordia, Thanatos and Bellona) are converging on the Erythraean Sea *(an old name for the Western half of the Indian Ocean - technically the strech between the Horn of Africa and India, surrounding Arabia, aka the Gulf of Persia)*.
+King Arthur's off gathering and uniting the Celtic Gods to defend the FAKIN INGERLISH / FEKIN IYRISH / BLOODI BRI'ISH isles, Amaterasu is at Ise Grand Shrine, Baba is at the Black Sea, and meanwhile the League of Best Friends (Loki, Set, Discordia, Thanatos and Bellona) are converging on the Erythraean Sea *(an old name for the North-Western half of the Indian Ocean - technically the strech between the Horn of Africa and India, surrounding Arabia, aka the Gulf of Persia)*.

    Zeus bolts i- HOLY FUCKING SHIT ZEUS GOES IMMEDIATELY GOES TO ~~LYNCH~~ KILL OLORUN!
    After seeing ~~Chernobog protect his shrine to Gadget Hackwrench~~ that all the allies he wanted to align with were too busy defending their own home turf, it brought Zeus to the revelation that he should have been doing the same all this time, and that he was going to retake the Greek Pantheon for himself right here, right now.
-   Heimdallr signals from a distance with his horn that Cthulhu's finally showed up; Zeus continues to try to kill Olorun (with the present embassies split on either hiding away from the the two Gods fighting, or shouting support for one of the other spergs fighting before the nu-Apocalypse shows up).
+   Heimdallr signals from a distance with his horn that Cthulhu's finally showed up; Zeus continues to try to kill Olorun *(with the present embassies split on either hiding away from the the two Pantheon-Heads fighting, or shouting support for one of the other spergs before the nu-Apocalypse shows up to kill them all)*.
 Zeus is completely beating the fucking shit out of Olorun, until Olorun flashbangs him, pauses time then slogs Zeus once in the jaw - Hera only then breaking up the fight using Argus *~~the moment her pathetic african affair finally scored a hit against her husband lol~~*, because Cthulhu's on the horizon and they just wasted all their prep time.
    Zeus and Olorun have another verbal spat *(Olorun silently acknowledging he's even weaker now, only a **Black God**)* and they agree to postpone their conflict until after Cthulhu is dead - but Zeus won't even work with Olympus's dumbshit 'plan' until he's recognised as the rightful ruler of the Greek Pantheon again.
 HOLY FUCKING SHIT ZEUS LEAVES TO HAVE A CRACK AT DEALING CTHULHU ALONE BEFORE CTHULHU DESCENDS ON OLYMPUS PROPER.

-   Cthulhu, *very, very pissed off* at having his fanclubs genocided, arrives in his supersized Ult-form, leading into the cover art of the season *(below)*.
+   Cthulhu is *very, very pissed off* at having his fanclubs genocided, and arrives in his supersized Ult-form, leading into the cover art of the season *(below)*.

 -> ![Cthu vs Olympus Cine](https://files.catbox.moe/5jent6.jpg) <-